 SA Customs restricts and prohibits a number of articles when importing personal goods into South Africa:

-The following articles may be permitted entry into South Africa but you must obtain a licence and/or import permit prior to importation:
+You may import the following items into South Africa but you must obtain a licence and/or import permit prior to doing so:

 - Firearms.
-Please note that firearms are subject to inspection by customs, so you should pack all firearms separately and ensure that these items are easily accessible.
+Please note that firearms are subject to inspection by customs.
+You should therefore pack all firearms separately and ensure that these items are easily accessible.

 - Plants, seeds and bulbs.